Skip to main content

 Tuesday October 29th

-The Afghanistan Week will kick off with the showing of the documentary Min fiendes fiende: Bedraget i Helmand, following an on-stage discussion about the upcoming evaluation of the Norwegian presence in Afghanistan.
+The Afghanistan Week will kick off with the showing of the documentary Min fiendes fiende: Bedraget i Helmand, followed by an on-stage discussion.

 Wednesday October 30th